-You must read the Regulations for the Conduct of Examinations and the Notes of Guidance for Examination Candidates before you undertake any on-campus assessment at the University.
-The Regulations for the Conduct of Examinations form Appendix D of the University's Code of Practice on Assessment (liverpool.ac.uk/aqsd/academic-codesof-practice/code-of-practice-onassessment).
+You must read the Regulations for the Conduct of Examinations and the Notes of Guidance for Examination Candidates before you undertake any summative examination at the University.
+The Regulations for the Conduct of Examinations form Appendix D of the University's Code of Practice on Assessment (liverpool.ac.uk/agsd/ academic-codes-of-practice/code-ofpractice-on-assessment/).
 The Notes of Guidance for Examination Candidates summarise the Regulations and provide other useful information about examinations, including formal class tests.
-Both the Regulations and the Notes for Guidance are available from liverpool.ac.uk/aqsd/academiccodes-of-practice/code-of-practiceon-assessment/
+Both the Regulations and the Notes for Guidance are available from liverpool. ac.uk/agsd/academic-codes-of-practice/ code-of-practice-on-assessment/